-A prolific writer both of poetry and literary criticism, his literary history, Scotland’s Books (2007) won the Saltire Scottish Research Book of the Year Award and his biography of Robert Burns, The Bard (2009) won the overall Saltire Scottish Book of the Year Award.
-His book The Beginning and the End of the World: St Andrews, Scandal, and the Birth of Photography was published in 2011, as was his collaboration with photographer Norman McBeath, Simonides.
-His most recent prose books are Bannockburns: Scottish Independence and Literary Imagination 1314-2014 (Edinburgh University Press, 2014) and the biography Young Eliot: From St Louis to ‘The Waste Land’ (Cape and Farrar, Straus & Giroux, 2015).
+A prolific writer both of poetry and criticism, his literary history, Scotland’s Books (2007) won the Saltire Scottish Research Book of the Year Award and his biography of Robert Burns, The Bard (2009) won the overall Saltire Scottish Book of the Year Award.
+The Beginning and the End of the World: St Andrews, Scandal, and the Birth of Photography was published in 2011 and further recent prose books, Bannockburns: Scottish Independence and Literary Imagination 1314-2014 (Edinburgh University Press) and the biography Young Eliot: From St Louis to ‘The Waste Land’ (Cape and Farrar, Straus & Giroux) was published in 2015.

 Crawford has nine full collections of his own poetry and a selected poems (2005).
 Full Volume (Cape, 2008) was shortlisted for the T. S. Eliot Prize; four of his collections have been Poetry Book Society Recommendations and he has won two Scottish Arts Council Book Awards.